top of page

 About Me

-I have come to museum work after so many other adventures.
-I toured Europe as a guitarist, organized a community arts center in Olympia, and worked as a carpenter in Seattle.
+I have come to museum work after so many adventures.
+I toured Europe as a guitarist, organized a community arts center in Olympia and worked as a carpenter in Seattle.
 When federal lock-downs preceded my job closure in 2020, I decided to complete my college education.

 I studied History and Native Studies at the Evergreen State College.
 The landscape of the past opened up to me: Bodies of water now indicated trade routes, place names shined with significance, and I couldn't stop asking questions.